System Design Space

 Distributed tracing becomes mandatory once the critical request path can no longer be reconstructed from memory or scattered logs.

-The chapter breaks down the tracing pipeline through Jaeger, Tempo, write and read paths, and sampling, showing how microservice observability is constrained by the balance between data depth, latency, and storage cost.
+The chapter breaks down Jaeger, Tempo, write and read paths, and sampling, showing how microservice observability is constrained by the balance between data depth, latency, and storage cost.

-In interviews, it helps you explain when traces beat metrics or logs, how to find latency hotspots, and why full-fidelity tracing is not always worth the price.
+In interviews, it helps you explain when traces are better than metrics or logs, how to find latency hotspots, and why full-fidelity tracing is not always worth the price.

 Practical value of this chapter